 This is a set of six variations Bach’s Cello Suite No. 1 (BWV 1007), especially the famous opening motive.
-These graphic scores exist as silent videos, but they are presented as musical graphic scores, meant to be interpreted more subjectively than traditional notation.
-Continue reading
+These silent videos are presented as musical graphic scores, meant to be interpreted more subjectively than traditional notation.
+Continue reading →

 An immersive audiovisual composed improvisational environment.
 The performance is structured to juxtapose rubbing (horizontal) and striking (vertical) gestures.
 All digital sound is sampled from the percussion live during the performance.
 All video is a live processed feed of the percussionist’s arms at work, exploded into full textures that immerse the audience in the sensation of the actions that are causing the sounds they hear.